Around Tilburg 12: SSW (Riel, Regte Heide, Belgium, Goirle)

 Description

-From here we continue past the water tower of Tilburg, built in 1897.
-It is fifty meters high and contains a reservoir of 1000 cubic meters.
-Since 2008, the water tower is no longer in use.
-On your left you will see the former convent of the Sacred Heart .
-The annual procession used to depart from here, in which a relic was carried around the center of Tilburg.
-In 2015 it was converted into an apartment complex.
+From here we continue past, among other things, the water tower of Tilburg, built in 1897.
+It is fifty meters high, and contains a reservoir of 1000 cubic meters.
+The water tower has not been in use since 2008.
+On your left, you see the former monastery of the Sacred Heart .
+This is where the annual procession used to depart, in which a relic was carried through the center of Tilburg.
+In 2015, it was converted into an apartment complex.

 We continue the route towards Goirle.
-You will see the Willem II Stadium on your left.
-Immediately after passing the highway A58 we turn right.
-We pass an old sand pit, now a lake.
+On your left you will see the Willem II stadium .
+Immediately after passing the A58 motorway we turn right.
+We pass an old sand quarry, now a lake.
 After crossing the road to Turnhout (Belgium) we pass café-restaurant De Commanderie , where there is also a playground.

 Bicycle storage Law enforcement Tourist office Railway station catering industry Church Bicycle cafe Bicycle maintenance Bicycle rental Breakdown service Restaurant Burial mound Chapel or cross Windmill Nature reserve-OLD Estate Monument Water tower Green border crossing Deer park Playground Arable farming, pasture or grassland Forest Heather Nature Route Border route